Regulatory Publishing Software: The Complete Guide to eCTD Publishing Tools

 Key Features of Regulatory Submission Publishing Software

-When evaluating regulatory submission publishing software, certain features are essential while others provide competitive advantage.
+When evaluating regulatory submission publishing software, certain features are essential while others are optional.
 This section details the capabilities that matter most.

 Essential Publishing Features (Must-Have)

-eCTD XML generation must support current ICH specifications including both eCTD v3.2.2 (still widely used) and eCTD v4.0 (becoming standard).
-The software should generate valid XML that passes agency gateway validation.
+eCTD XML generation must support the current specifications and regional implementation requirements relevant to the authorities you submit to.
+The software should generate valid XML that passes the applicable technical validation rules.

 Multi-region support is essential for any organization submitting globally.
 Each region has specific requirements for Module 1, regional XML schemas, and documentation formats.
 The software should handle these differences without requiring separate systems.